Groundwater collaboration workgroup

 This core group worked on overarching issues and developed proposed actions and potential solutions to reduce risk to public health and groundwater quality that can not only be applied in northeast Wisconsin and other vulnerable areas of the state.

 Kewaunee County groundwater research - June 2017 public meeting

 In 2015 the DNR and its partner organizations commissioned a two-year research study to determine types, sources and locations of groundwater and well contaminants in Kewaunee County to help collect scientific data that can help the department and other stakeholders formulate potential solutions.
-The study began November 2015 and final results are currently being analyzed.

 Additional information about state agency efforts in Kewaunee County.

 - Agencies actions related to groundwater concerns in Kewaunee County

 - Staying safe from bacteria in wells - DHS